sandeep-cloud-dba/sql-server-dba-labs/sql-internals/1_sql-server-index-internals.md

     9. Query Optimizer cares about the presence/properties of the unique index, not whether it was created directly or created to support a constraint.

+        Constraint = rule you want to enforce.
+        Index = physical structure SQL Server uses to enforce it and/or access the data efficiently.

     10. Uniqueness provides useful cardinality information to the optimizer because a unique predicate can return